reuk/wayverb/docs_source/evaluation.md

 simulation results.
 The simulations are chosen to highlight the behaviour of the simulator with respect to parameters such as reverb time, frequency content, and early reflection times.
-The project files for each of these tests is included in the Wayverb distribution.
+The project files for each of these tests are included in the Wayverb distribution.

 ## Features